Den is a love letter to kaiseki cuisine, and just about everything else too

 Of course.

 I just had so much fun.
 And even though I can’t understand much Japanese, I could tell the whole room was having a good time, too – conversations buzzing, laughter spilling over the tables.
 At one point, I heard a chorus of surprise behind me and turned around: Emi and the team had just gifted an older woman a bouquet of flowers.
-She’s completely startled by it, face flushing pink and beaming in delight as she accepts the bouquet.
-I get the distinct feeling that whatever you give here, they give back tenfold.
+She was completely startled by it, face flushing red and beaming in delight as she accepted the bouquet.
+I got the distinct feeling that whatever you give here, they return tenfold.

 The meal concluded with a black bean ice cream with kiwi and red bean topping, paired with a light tea.
 I loved both.
 I’m usually really anal about getting the details down with my notes, but I was too busy talking to remember the exact tea I drank – sorry!

-Hugs were exchanged (yes, including with Hasegawa – he’s notorious for them) as my fellow diners left to catch their taxis.
-I think there’s something really special about sharing meals with people you will almost certainly never see again.
-Goodbye, and live a beautiful life!
+Hugs were exchanged (yes, including with Hasegawa – he’s notorious for them) as we all got up to leave.
+I’m a sap, but I think there’s something really special about sharing meals with people you will almost certainly never see again.
+Goodbye and live a beautiful life!

 As the hapless plebeian taking public transit home, I was the last guest in the restaurant.
-As I gathered my things (gift, bag, another gift) and admired the space one last time, Puchi trotted over to the table beside me and hopped up onto a chair that had been left pulled out.
-Planting two paws up on the table, his tail began to wag as he looked around expectantly.
+As I gathered my things (gift, bag, another gift) and looked around the space one last time, Puchi trotted over to the table beside me and hopped up onto a chair that had been left pulled out.
+Planting two paws up on the table, his tail wagged as he glanced around expectantly.
 One of the waiters materialized from the kitchen to place a bowl of water in front of him, which he began lapping up immediately.

 It was like something out of a cartoon.